simple-icons/simple-icons/README.md

 Icons are also available on React through a simple package created by [@wootsbot](https://github.com/wootsbot), which you can find [here](https://github.com/mamut-dev/icons-pack/tree/master/packages/react-simple-icons).

+### Svelte

+Icons are also available on Svelte through a simple package created by [@wootsbot](https://github.com/wootsbot), which you can find [here](https://github.com/icons-pack/svelte-simple-icons).

 ## Status

 [![Build Status](https://travis-ci.com/simple-icons/simple-icons.svg?branch=develop)](https://travis-ci.com/simple-icons/simple-icons)